Since the last post wasn’t really a blog, here is a real post!

 Don’t ever tell a French or Belgian person that the French-speaking part of Belgium basically feels like France!

 The French will tell you that you know you’ve crossed the border when your car falls into a pot hole.
 The Belgians similarly get offended if you accidentally call them French.

 My journey started with the local train.
 Contrary to PB’s joking comments, it runs slightly faster than driving – certainly faster than driving, parking and walking from the lot!
 And I quite like the local train – here’s a photo:

 Today, my 2nd class French TGV did have a charger per two seats in front (the German and Eurostar were under the seat) and the Thalys train had one per seat, even in 2nd class.
-The seats are comfortably sized for me, so the only advantage is normally the power outlets and the solo seat (there are 3 seats instead of 4 – I like the solo seats)!
+The seats are comfortably sized for me, so the only advantage to 1st class is normally the power outlets and the solo seat (there are 3 seats instead of 4 – I like the solo seats)!

 During the days that I traveled for work, it was predictably like my other work trips – eat, work, eat with colleagues, sleep and repeat.
 It’s the reason that I extended my time and stayed the weekend.